 The Best Sources Available

 I have collected in this archives a selection of works on the native people of my homeland of southern Oregon and northern California, and a bit beyond.
 I have gone back to these again and again as source material for stories I have written and performed, and I share them here in the hope that they are used by teachers and students, storytellers and historians, anyone interested in accessing accurate information on native cultures.
-I include my own writing in this Library with a similar hope that they get read and told and retold.
+I include a selection of my own writing in this Library with a similar hope that they get read and told and retold.